Paturages/derpament/README.md

 This will fetch data from the specified players' profiles and save them in `generated/players`.
 The selected mode ("mania") is hardcoded in the script, so if you wanna change it, it's there.

-This requires authenticating on osu!
-OAuth.
-After logging in, you'll have to copy the `code` from the URL after authenticating and paste it in the command line.

 You can specify the string "refresh" as an extra argument to refresh the list of players: by default, if a generated player JSON already exists, it doesn't fetch it again.